ELOESZHANG/LongSF/README.md

 # LongSF
 This is the official version of LongSF.
-Ursus-Mamba is mainly used for multimodal 3D object detection with SSMs, and we conduct experiments on nuScenes and KITTI datasets.
+LongSF is mainly used for multimodal 3D object detection with SSMs, and we conduct experiments on nuScenes and KITTI datasets.

 ![](./LongSF.png)

 * **Strong performance**.
-MPCF achieves **SOTA** performance on kitti test set for single-use data. [`KITTI Benchmark`](https://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d)💪
+LongSF achieves **SOTA** performance on kitti test set for single-use data. [`KITTI Benchmark`](https://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d)💪

 ## Evaluation results on the KITTI benchmark
 <figure>